 When I first drafted this post a few weeks ago, I was more in the murkiness of the transition, like a baby that was past due and I was getting a bit cranky.

-It’s nice to notice that only a few weeks later, I’m fully in the joy of it.
+It’s nice to notice, as I read what I’ve written, that only a few weeks later, I’m fully in the joy of it.
 The baby is here!

 The potential is truly amazing if you can embrace it!